dstrueber/multicda/README.md

 ## Reproduce  ICSE18 evaluation

 The project *org.eclipse.emf.henshin.cpa.atomic.eval* includes various rule sets together with **Runner.java* classes for reproducing the evaluation from our ICSE18 paper.
 On execution, the evaluation results are written to the *logs* directory.

+## Current limitations/scope

+* We only identify delete-use-conflicts and create-use-dependencies for rules based on typed graphs with node inheritance.
+Attributes are currently outside our scope.
+* Our technique relies on an overapproximation: in our experimentes, the number of falsepositives  (i.e. rule pairs for which a conflict was incorrently detected) was between 0% and 12% per rule set.
+False negatives (i.e. for which incorrectly no conflict was detected) should not occur.